 While I primarily read YA fiction these days I do enjoy some adult fiction every once in a while.
-This feature looks at some of the adult fiction I am reading and examines its appeal for those who prefer Young Adult literature.
+This feature looks at some of the adult fiction I am reading and examine its appeal for those who prefer Young Adult literature